Gordonstoun: Post-war years

 By the end of 1940, the school achieved its primary target of 250 pupils and continued growing in size.
 It built dormitories on the estate, removing the need for maintaining a house in Altyre, Forres, many miles away from the main campus.
 Gordonstoun also developed its academic offerings.
 It arranged to admit poorer children from the surrounding areas, and to deepen the Outward Bound-type activities that were central to Hahn's system.
 Skills in mountaineering and seamanship were always taught at the school.
 The introduction of the Moray Badge, from which the Duke of Edinburgh's Award was borrowed, expanded the types of physical challenges for students to conquer.

 From the 1950s onwards, the school administration concentrated on improving the facilities and expanding the curriculum.
 Major changes since then include: the founding of Round Square in 1966, an international community of schools sharing Hahn's educational ideals; the school becoming co-educational in 1972; and the moving of Aberlour House, Gordonstoun's preparatory school, from Speyside to a purpose-built Junior School on campus in 2004.

 Former governor Lisa Kerr took over from Simon Reid as the school's principal in 2016.
-She is the school's first female principal.
+She was the school's first female principal.